WheteThunger/WorkcartCardReaders/README.md

 ## Features

-- Adds keycard readers to automated workcarts
+- Adds keycard readers to workcarts (intended for automated workcarts)
-- Players must swipe an acceptable keycard in order to ride
+- Requires players to swipe an acceptable keycard in order to ride
 - Ejects players who do not swipe within a short period of time
 - Can be configured to use vanilla keycards or keycards with custom skins

-## Required Plugins
+## Use cases

-- [Automated Workcarts](https://umod.org/plugins/automated-workcarts) -- Card readers are added only to workcarts that are automated via that plugin.
+#### Use case #1: Integrate with Automated Workcarts (default)

+If you are using the [Automated Workcarts](https://umod.org/plugins/automated-workcarts) plugin to add NPC conductors to workcarts, this plugin can be used to add card readers to only those workcarts.
+This is achieved by setting the `AddToAutomatedWorkcarts` configuration option to `true` (default).

+#### Use case #2: Custom automated workcarts

+If you are using a custom plugin to automate workcarts, that plugin can either use this plugin's API to add card readers to individual workcarts, or if you are automating all workcarts, then you can simply set the `AddToAllWorkcarts` configuration option to `true` to make all workcarts receive card readers.

 ## Permissions

-- `workcartcardreaders.freerides` -- Allows the player to get free rides from automated workcarts without swiping a keycard.
+- `workcartcardreaders.freerides` -- Allows the player to board workcarts without having to swipe a keycard.

 ## Configuration